 ⇲ Christian Martyrs in the Roman Empire

 At first, the term applied to Apostles.
 Once Christians started to undergo persecution, the term came to be applied to those who suffered hardships for their faith.
 Finally, it was restricted to those who had been killed for their faith.
 The early Christian period before Constantine I was the "classic" age of martyrdom.
 A martyr's death was considered a "baptism in blood," cleansing one of sin, similar to the effect of baptism in water.
-The "baptism in blood" provides an even greater picture, showing the faith that the martyr has for his/her Savior.
-Early Christians venerated martyrs as powerful intercessors, and their utterances were treasured as inspired specially by the Holy Spirit.
+The "baptism in blood" provides an even greater picture, showing the faith that the martyr has in his/her Savior.
+Early Christians venerated martyrs as powerful intercessors, and their utterances were treasured as inspired especially by the Holy Spirit.

-Three kinds of martyrs
+⇶ Three kinds of Martyrs

 1. Those who die for the sake of faith (these are the majority)